Behavioral Health Managed Care

 - Address the unique needs of children, families and older adults

-The NYS Office of Mental Health (OMH) is closely collaborating with the Department of Health (DOH) and Office of Alcoholism and Substance Abuse Services (OASAS) to implement managed care transition in response to the recommendations and guiding principles set forth by the MRT BH Subcommittee.
-In an effort to ease the impact of transition, a two-phase transition was planned to take place over a three-year period.
+The Office of Mental Health (OMH) is working closely with the Department of Health (DOH) and Office of Alcoholism and Substance Abuse Services (OASAS) to make sure that the MRT's recommendations and principles guide the change to managed care.